 - 1. Select Color > Associations. - 2.
 Make sure stock is loaded and right-click in the list and select Color Profile > New Profile Family. - 3.
 Select 1.
 Setup.
 This opens a window where you can set the parameters for the halftone profile. - a) From the Halftone menu, select the halftone for this profile. - b) Edit the Profile Name and Description fields. - c) Select Apply Only to Selected Halftone. - d) Click OK. - 4.
 Select 2.
-Print Target to print and scan target sheets.
-A Print Progress window appears.
-Click Close to dismiss the window.
+Print Target.
+The Print Boundary window appears. - a) Select from the choices presented when to print the profile targets and the Quantity of targets to be printed. - b) Click OK to print the targets - c) Click Close to dismiss the Information window

-If left open, the Print Progress window will close automatically when all targets have been printed.
+If left open, the Information window will close automatically when all targets have been printed.